Kathmandu

 Most of the staff had gone home by now and because the local electric supply is a little erratic, nobody works after dark.
 Homes are very poorly light and there are few street lamps.
 I stumbled through the garage yard until I came to a group of mechanics with their overalls already off and ready to go home.
 They pointed out to me the boy who would be keeping watch on the cars that night.
 He said that he would stay awake all night and make sure that nobody touched anything.
 I wasn’t too happy about leaving this young lad looking after things.
 I told Walter of my fears, he had stopped work by now and was cleaning up.
 As we made our way to the gate Walter stopped at the gatehouse.
 There he found someone who knew the night watchman and they went off to find him.
 Walter returned happy, he had paid the watchman a little to make sure that he did a good job.

-I woke up at 3.00am with violent stomach pains.
-I had heard that several of the crews had suffered with severe diarrhoea during their travels across China.
-I guessed it was something that everybody gets sooner or later when visiting the far east.
+I woke up at 3.00 am with violent stomach pains.
+I had heard that several of the crews had suffered from severe diarrhoea during their travels across China.
+I guessed it was something that everybody gets sooner or later when visiting the Far East.
 Well now it was my turn and I spent the rest of the night sitting on the toilet and taking Imodium.
-By 7.30am things seemed to be improving, the drugs were working but my stomach felt like it was going to explode.
+By 7.30 am things seemed to be improving, the drugs were working but my stomach felt like it was going to explode.
 At least the urgency had gone out of the condition.
-I met Walter at 8.00am for breakfast but as I sat at the table watching other people eat it made me feel quite sick.
+I met Walter at 8.00 am for breakfast but as I sat at the table watching other people eat it made me feel quite sick.
 I explained my condition to Walter and excused myself.
 Walter was in the medical profession and he was concerned about my condition when we met a little later.
 He advised me to take care, drink plenty of water and keep taking the Imodium.
 He said that if I got low on supply he had plenty.

 We made it back to the hotel and by this time I was exhausted.
 My legs were buckling and I needed a long sit down.
 Fritz decided that what we needed was a relaxing sauna so we took advantage of the hotel’s excellent basement gym and sauna.
 Although the sauna was certainly good for my aching limbs, my digestive system was still upset and the extra heat didn’t help.
 I arranged to meet my friends for dinner a little later and left to have a rest in my cool, air-conditioned room.